-Today I’m sharing out I turned this old antique (beat up!) dresser into a coffee server for my home.
+Remember this old antique (beat up!) dresser I turned into a coffee server for my home years ago?

-I adore older pieces like this and love when I find them.
+I adore older pieces like this and love it when I find them.

-A knob was missing and one wheel was missing.
+A knob was missing and one wheel was missing, no biggie!

 So they were removed.

-Trim pieces were broken and missing from the drawer fronts but I knew it could be beautiful, so home with me it came.
+There were also trim pieces broken and missing from the drawer fronts but I knew it could be beautiful, so home with me, it came.

-The trim on the top drawer was intact, so it stayed.
+The trim on the very top drawer was intact, so it stayed.